IDTitanium/laravel-api-interface-gen/README.md

 ## USAGE

 1. Installing
 To install run `composer require idtitanium/laravel-api-interface-gen`.
+Support Laravel version 6.1 or higher.
+Lower versions might not work so nicely.

 2. Making an Interface
 When you run `php artisan make:interface Book`.
 This will generate two folders (if they don't already exist).
 One called Repositories and inside it Interfaces.
 Then, the `BookRepostoryInterface` will be created inside the Interfaces folder.